tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/4 Adult Respiratory Distress Syndrome/Adult Respiratory Distress Syndrome.md

 * Protein exudates from the hyaline membrane causes interstitial fibrosis
 * Profound hypoxemia in spite of high-inspired oxygen fraction (FIO2)

+# ~Question 2
+Which statement describes acute respiratory distress syndrome (ARDS)?

+[WRONG] This condition develops because the exocrine glands start to work incorrectly leading to thick, copious mucous in the alveolar sacs
+[WRONG] ARDS is a pulmonary disease that gradually causes chronic obstruction of airflow from the lungs [WRONG] Acute respiratory distress syndrome occurs due to the collapsing of a lung because air has accumulated in the pleural space
+[RIGHT] This condition develops because alveolar capillary membrane permeability changes and fluid collects in the alveolar sacs

 # Pathophysiology
 ![](assets/pathophysiology.png)